mono/website/docs/about-mono/languages/index.md

 C#
 ---

 The main C# compiler of the Mono Project is [**mcs**](/docs/about-mono/languages/csharp/).
-It covers all the features in C# 3.0 (2.6) and 4.0 (preview), including 3.0 Linq and 4.0 dynamic.
+It covers all the features in C# 3.0 (2.6), 4.0, 5.0 and 6.0 (preview), including 3.0 LINQ, 4.0 dynamic and 5.0 async-await support.
 As of today, 'gmcs' is the default compiler based on 2.0 runtime profile, and 'dmcs' is for 4.0 runtime profile.

 C# is specified in the ISO/IEC 23271:2006 and ECMA 334 standards.
 Microsoft has [granted access to their patents](http://port25.technet.com/archive/2009/07/06/the-ecma-c-and-cli-standards.aspx) under their [Community Promise](http://www.microsoft.com/interop/cp/default.mspx).

 F#
 ---

-[F#](http://msdn.microsoft.com/en-us/fsharp/default.aspx) is a hybrid language that brings flavors of functional languages and imperative languages, developed by Microsoft.
+[F#](http://fsharp.org/) is a hybrid language that brings flavors of functional languages and imperative languages, developed by Microsoft.
 They release compiler that targets mono in [some releases](http://blogs.msdn.com/b/dsyme/archive/2010/04/12/f-2-0-released-as-part-of-visual-studio-2010.aspx).

 Java
 ----